*Acam receives commission from the suppliers.

 The mortgage institute works as a intermediate between the borrower and the lender, and therefore do not lend out money directly.

-The next 15% can be borrowed as a bank loan and the last 5% has to be delivered in cash.
+The next 15% can be borrowed at a bank and the last 5% has to be delivered in cash.

 Hints for fast loans in Denmark